alexaandru/nvim-lspupdate/README.md

 Those that do not even have a config or command defined are, obviously, not supported.

+### Github binary releases

+There is initial support for Github binary releases (gh_bin "command") with `terraform-ls` being the first to be tested successfully, on Linux.
+It won't work on OSX yet and may work on Windows (untested).
+To support this, there are additional dependencies/requirements:

+- curl (used to download the .zip files);
+- unzip (used to unzip them).
+- the repo name, .zip file prefix and binary file inside the .zip are identical (i.e. hashicorp/terraform-ls has terraform-ls.\*.zip assets which include a terraform-ls binary, well except for Windows, which also has .exe suffix).

 ## Roadmap

 In no particular order: